cappuccino/cappuccino/README.markdown

 System Requirements
 -------------------
-To run Cappuccino applications, all you need is a web browser that understands JavaScript.
+To run Cappuccino applications, all you need is a HTML5 compliant web browser.

-To develop Cappuccino applications, all you need the starter package and a simple text editor.
+To develop Cappuccino applications, all you need is a simple text editor and the starter package.

-When your codebase grows and launch time matters, you need to use the build system that comes with cappuccino.
-This in turn depends on gcc or clang to compile Objective-J code from the command line.
-Finally, Cappuccino's integrated Xcode support leverages all the eases of Cocoa development for web development.
+Finally, Cappuccino's integrated build system and the Xcode support leverage  the eases of Cocoa development for web development.

 To build Cappuccino itself, please read below.
 More information is available
 here: [Getting and Building the Source](http://wiki.github.com/cappuccino/cappuccino/getting-and-building-the-source>).